prateekagr21/Telecom-Customer-churn-rate-prediction/README.md

 - Firstly, The company should be knowing the customer needs and that's what this project of mine focused on.
 - By identifying the Customers who are at the verge of Churning, company should work for improving their satisfaction to make them stay.
 - Building Customer Loyality and Improving Customer care services would be also a great thing to do!
+- and some perspective changes would be appreciated.